Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Discussions

-During intervals 4a and 5a, AL1 was in the IP medium and sampled energetic ions from the IP medium.
-The orientations of PS and NP detectors of ASPEX-STEPS during these intervals are shown in Figure \ref{fig:fig3} (panels k and l).
-Spectral indices of ions observed by PS and NP are 2.65 and 2.67 during interval 4a and 1.39 and 1.07 during interval 5a, respectively.
-ACE-EPAM-LEMS120 recorded spectral index of 2.19 and 1.46, respectively, in intervals 4a and 5a.
+Figure \ref{fig8} and Table \ref{tab1} show that the spectral indices observed by ASPEX-STEPS units during interval 4a are 2.65 (PS) and 2.67 (NP).
+EPAM-LEMS120 and SEISS-MPSH recorded spectral indices of 2.19 and 4.8, respectively, from the L1 point and in the geosynchronous orbits, respectively.
+It may be noted that the differences in spectral indices between ASPEX-STEPS units and EPAM-LEMS120 are not within the error margins in interval 4a.
+Therefore, comparatively softer (than EPAM-LEMS120) ion spectra were observed by ASPEX-STEPS units during this interval.
+Although both AL1 (Figure \ref{fig1}) and ACE (Figure \ref{fig5}) observed decaying phase of SEPs associated with ICME-2, it is not clear why the AL1 spectra during 4a is softer than the spectrum observed by ACE.
 There are two basic differences in the observations of EPAM-LEMS120 and ASPEX-STEPS during these intervals: (1) locations of ACE and AL1 and (2) orientations of detector units.
-As can be seen from panel (iii) of Figure \ref{fig:fig1}, the distance of AL1 from the Earth was $<$ $20 R_E$ during both intervals 4a and 5a.
+As can be seen from panel (iii) of Figure \ref{fig1}, the distance of AL1 from the Earth was $<$ $20 R_E$ during interval 4a.
 On the other hand, ACE was around the L1 point ($>$ $220 R_E$).
 ACE being a spin stabilized satellite, EPAM-LEMS120 integrates ions coming from a large annular cone (see \citealp{Gold_et_al_1998} for details).
-On the other hand, the look directions of STEPS-PS and NP units were fixed and are shown in Figure \ref{fig:fig3}.
-Most probably, these two factors are responsible for dissimilar spectral indices observed by STEPS units and EPAM-LEMS120.
-Whatever the values of spectral indices are, it is clear from Figure \ref{fig:fig7} and Table \ref{tab:tab1} that ion spectra in interval 5a are much harder.
-IMF $B_z$ being $<$ 0 during interval 5a, ions with harder spectra enter the magnetosphere from the IP medium and dominate in the H spectrum as observed by GOES18-SEISS-MPSH.
-This is clear from panel (d) of Figure \ref{fig:fig7}.
-The H spectral index is 2.08 in interval 5a as opposed 4.8 in interval 4a.
+On the other hand, the look directions of ASPEX-STEPS-PS and NP units were fixed and are shown in Figure \ref{fig3}.
+Most probably, these two factors are responsible for dissimilar spectral indices observed by ASPEX-STEPS units and EPAM-LEMS120 during interval 4a.

+Another important point to be noted that there was little impact of these SEPs into the magnetospheric particle fluxes as softer ($\approx 5$) $H^+$ spectrum is observed in the magnetosphere during interval 4a.
+Note that IMF $B_z$ was positive during this interval, which probably stopped a large number of SEPs in the IP medium to enter the magnetosphere.